paljsingh/impartus-downloader/README.md

 ## Todo
-* Improve UI performance, user experience
-  * Better feedback on mouse events.
-  * Paging in the table.
-  * Keep table header fixed when scrolling.
-  * Smooth scrolling.
-  * Fix mouse wheel scroll when cursor is on labels.
-  * Refresh issues.
-  * Try Treeview for table contents.
 * Support downloading flipped lectures.
 * Option to download auto-generated slides.
 * Improve fuzzy matching of videos to slides by making use of slide name and content.